mikedowd300/apiPrototypeServer/README.md

 localhost:8090/

--- To retrieve a particular object by id, make a get request with the following route:
+-- To retrieve a particular object by Id, make a get request with the following route:

-localhost:8090/id - replacing "id" with the desired id.
+localhost:8090/id - replacing "id" with the desired Id.

 -- To post new data make a post request with to the following route:

 localhost:8090/

-Again, an id field will be added to your post object.
-Id's start at 0 and increment by 1 for each new post.
+Again, an Id field will be added to your post object.
+Ids start at 0 and increment by 1 for each new post.
 Ids are not reused when an object is deleted.

--- To delete a single object by id, make a post request to the following route:
+-- To delete a single object by Id, make a post request to the following route:

-localhost:8090/delete/id - replacing "id" with the desired id.
+localhost:8090/delete/id - replacing "id" with the desired Id.

--To update or patch an object while keeping its id the same, make a post request to the following route:
+-To update or patch an object while keeping its Id the same, make a post request to the following route:

-localhost:8090/update/id - replacing "id" with the desired id.
+localhost:8090/update/id - replacing "id" with the desired Id.